janstrng/Evaluating-IoT-devices/Tools.md

 The environment the tests are performed in are set up using a computer acting as a router using it as a hotspot or proxy.
 This way we will be able to easily gather the data that is being transported from the devices.
 A secondary computer running Kali, also connected to the hotspot, acts as an attacker attempting to gain access or control over the device.
 The reason why we used a hotspot and not a dedicated network was because we used the normal campus network, and therefore it would be difficult to filter traffic.

+We would strongly recomend using Linux based operating systems because there are more tools made for it, and it will make it easier to test the devices.

 Our setup was not ideal, we would have liked to have had a dedicated network and router.

 In our opinion the ideal setup would include the following: